Topology of Pulsar Profiles (ToPP). I. Graph theory method and classification of the EPN: Classifying new profiles from nearest neighbours

 \subsection{Motivation and methodology}

-Newly discovered pulsars would previously generally be classified by eye into the \citeauthor{Rankin1983ApJ...274..333R} scheme as one of core single (${\rm S_t}$), conal single (${\rm S_d}$), double (D), triple (T), or five-component/multiple (M).
+Previously, newly discovered pulsars would generally be classified by eye into the \citeauthor{Rankin1983ApJ...274..333R} scheme as one of core single (${\rm S_t}$), conal single (${\rm S_d}$), double (D), triple (T), or five-component/multiple (M).
 In this scenario, an astronomer compares the profile and behaviour of the new source to that of known sources.
-In this Section, we investigate the case of automating --- and potentially improve and unbias --- the human-based classification through the use of the MST.
-In particular, each source in our sample that is not yet categorized in the literature is compared to its nearest neighbours in the tree.
+In this section, we investigate the case of automating -- and potentially improving and unbiasing -- the human-based classification through the use of the MST.
+In particular, each source in our sample that is not yet categorised in the literature is compared to its nearest neighbours in the tree.
 From that we derive its class.

 To carry out the experiment, we set the following rules.
-For each unclassified pulsar, we \begin{enumerate} \item Set its class given the majority class of its direct neighbours. \item If there is a tie among neighbours, assign the class of the neighbour with the smallest $w$; and \item if there remain unclassified pulsars after having visited all vertices in the MST, repeat steps $1$ and $2$, taking into account the newly predicted classes, until all pulsars have been classified. \end{enumerate}
+For each unclassified pulsar, we: (1) Set its class given the majority class of its direct neighbours; (2) if there is a tie among neighbours, assign the class of the neighbour with the smallest $w$; and (3) if there remain unclassified pulsars after having visited all vertices in the MST, repeat steps $1$ and $2$, taking into account the newly predicted classes, until all pulsars have been classified.

 As a test case, we apply this classification methodology to pulsars in our set that are unclassified in \citet{Rankin1990ApJ...352..247R}, \citet{2011ApJ...727...92M}. \citet{Rankin1990ApJ...352..247R} classes are based on observations taken directly by the author at 325\,MHz, 1.4\,GHz, and 1.6\,GHz, and by \citet[][1.4\,GHz with Arecibo]{rsw89} plus \citet[][1.7\,GHz with Effelsberg]{xrss91}. \citet{2011ApJ...727...92M} classes are based on observations taken at 325\,MHz and 1.4\,GHz.
-As discussed earlier, we are aware that our current data set necessarily consists of total-intensity profiles only, while the quoted studies also incorporate polarization information from bespoke, targeted observations.
+As discussed earlier, we are aware that our current dataset necessarily consists of total-intensity profiles only, while the quoted studies also incorporate polarisation information from bespoke, targeted observations.
 We argue, however, that the current test case is the most appropriate first step for a population-based approach.
 For instance, having profiles at four frequency bins should provide a proxy to components' width spectral evolution, which could in principle differentiate between ${\rm S_d}$ and ${\rm S_t}$.